cisel-dev/nightwatch/README.md

 ---
 ### Disclaimer
-Do not publish this application as is on the internet.
+Do not publish this application on the internet.
 It does not follow good security practices.
 It is dedicated to an internal use.

 ---
 ### Requirements